A Glug of Oil

 • peanuts

-All cooked in a tasty sauce that makes your lips tingle mixed with peppers and onions that are still slightly crunchy.
+All this is cooked in a tasty kung pao sauce that makes your lips tingle, mixed with peppers and onions that are still slightly crunchy.

-There are many versions of Kung Pao but I've experimented a lot and let me tell you I truly think I've cracked it with this one.
+There are many versions of Kung Pao, but I've experimented a lot and let me tell you, I truly think I've cracked it with this recipe.

-But you do need to remove the seeds from the chillies or I'm thinking even die-hard chilli fanatics won't be able to eat the dinner.
+You’ll probably want to remove the seeds from the chillies, as even die-hard chilli fanatics might struggle to eat the dinner otherwise.😉

 It originates from the region of Shaoxing, in the Zhejiang province of eastern China.
 It is widely used as both a beverage and a cooking wine in Chinese cuisine.